 You know that dreaded point in a conversation when someone says, “So what do you charge?”

 I don’t even want them to ask you what you charge.
 This is YOUR call.
 This is YOUR show.
 You’re the boss (remember?!).

-I want you to present your rates with confident and I know this is where so many passionate folks have a struggle-partay.
+I want you to present your rates with confidence and I know this is where so many passionate folks have a struggle-partay.

 You’re not alone.

 Most of us have difficulty talking about money—especially when it comes to quoting prices for our own work (when you’re selling for someone else it somehow doesn’t feel so icky).

 But if you’re going to be successful in business, you have to get over it.

 Here is how I want you to do it…

 The first rule for declaring your prices with confidence is simply to practice.
 Talk to yourself in the shower.
 Tell your dog what your rates are.
 Stand in front of your mirror and say, “I charge $XXX.00 per hour.”

 The more you say your rates out loud (not in your head) the more natural it will be for you.